 Scotch Porter Beard Serum

-You’re going to see this name a lot in the products I recommend.
+You’re going to see this name a lot in the products I recommend for your black man beard kit.
 I stand by a lot of the products that this black owned brand produces.
 There isn’t another culture with hair similar to ours and it sometimes takes a better understanding of our unique hair in order to engineer a product that will fit you.

 Remember those Andre 3000 Gillette commercials?

-That brother must have a different type of hair game going on.
+That brother must have a different type of hair game going on and a different black man beard kit.
 I haven’t put a razor on my face in over a decade and Gillette couldn’t pay me enough commas to endure the pain of razor bumps on my face after shaving with a 5 blade razor.

 I’m clearly kidding .
 P&G is worth about $280 Billion!!!
 I’d walk around in a Gillette razor costume for the right money.